-13. Simmer the ragda for 4 to 5 minutes on a low flame.
+13. Simmer the ragda on low heat for 4 to 5 minutes.

-15. Soon the ragda will begin to thicken. the consistency of the ragda should not be very thick or watery. switch off the flame.
+15. Soon the ragda will begin to thicken.
+The consistency of the ragda should not be very thick or watery.
+Switch off the heat.
 The ragda will thicken as it cools down.

-17. Take ½ cup of ragda in serving bowls.
-You can take more or less if you want.
+17. Take ½ cup ragda in serving bowls.
+You can take more or less, if you want.

-18. Sprinkle some roasted cumin powder (bhuna jeera powder) and chaat masala on top of ragda.
+18. Sprinkle a few pinches of roasted cumin powder and chaat masala powder on top of ragda.

 19. Add some finely chopped onions.

-20. Next add some chopped green chilies.
-For small kids you can skip green chilies.
-Instead of green chilies, you can also sprinkle 1 pinch of red chili powder.
+20. Next, add some chopped green chilies.
+For small kids, you can skip green chilies.
+Instead of green chilies, you can also sprinkle 1 pinch red chili powder.